RealKareemAnees/Ultimate-Design-Patterns/Readme.md

 }
 ```

-# Chain of Responsibility (middlewares)
+# Chain of Responsibility (Middlewares)

-it is having multiple handlers for the same input in chain
+The Chain of Responsibility pattern avoids coupling the sender of a request to its receiver by giving more than one object a chance to handle the request.
+It involves having multiple handlers for the same input in a chain, like middlewares in web frameworks (e.g., Express.js).

+Each handler decides whether to process the request or pass it to the next.

+Pros: Decouples senders/receivers, easy to add handlers.
+Cons: Request might not be handled; debugging chains can be tricky.
+When to use: In logging, authentication, or request pipelines.
+Real-world analogy: A customer service call routed through levels of support.

-// v(image-8.png)
+The original content references an image: // v(image-8.png)

 ## Example